 Bethany Cantin is a Yoga Therapist and Ayurvedic Practitioner serving greater Boston and Cape Cod.
 If you’re seeking more out of life or you’re so busy your health’s MIA then Bethany’s your woman.
-She’ll inspire you to make a deeper journey inward while utilizing the right supports along the way.
-She has over 15 years experience plus she walks her talk.
+She’ll inspire you to take a deeper journey inward while utilizing the right supports along the way.
+She has over 15 years of experience plus she walks her talk.

 Bethany offers Ayurvedic consultations and private yoga therapy sessions.
 She teaches Ayurvedic workshops and seasonal group cleanses (see her August and September schedule below).
 She also is the founder and director of The Yoga Foundation, a non-profit offering free yoga and meditation classes to Boston’s underserved.

 You may see Bethany cycling the Cape Cod Rail Trail in Chatham or making beach art on Lobsterville Beach in Martha’s Vineyard.
-Inland you’ll find her at Life Alive in Cambridge – some of the most vibrant and life enhancing food the city has to offer.
+Inland you’ll find her at Life Alive in Cambridge – some of the most vibrant and life-enhancing food the city has to offer.

 Ask her about historical archaeological sites in the area (she’s a former archaeologist for Boston University) or how your diet for Fall should be different than your diet this Summer.

 We asked Bethany for some ways to stay healthy and cool in this hot summer heat.
-Because as summer builds momentum heat inevitably increases and anger, acidity and skin rashes can flare.
+Because as summer builds momentum heat inevitably increases and anger, acidity, and skin rashes can flare.
 Not fun!
 So this is how Ayurveda views summer heat, and what you can do about it.

 Regardless of one’s mind-body constitution, we all have the potential for excess heat (known as pitta dosha) to accumulate and take us out of balance.

 Pitta dosha is the Ayurvedic principle of fire in the body and mind.
 See, Ayurveda is an experiential natural science based on knowing life.
-Doshas are representations of the five elements of nature – earth, air, fire, water and ether.
+Doshas are representations of the five elements of nature – earth, air, fire, water, and ether.

 Pitta dosha represents fire and water.
-It governs metabolism, digestion, absorption, assimilation of nutrients and intelligence.
+It governs metabolism, digestion, absorption, assimilation of nutrients, and intelligence.
 Late summer pitta aggravation is why, statistically speaking, more violent crimes take place in August as pitta dosha is at its peak – sharp, acidic, fire energy.